“Nobody Died At Sandy Hook” Appendix B By: Nick Kollerstrom

 “Carver said one can control the situation better by using instead photographs of the dead to identify the victims, depending on the photographer.
 Snopes.com said that what Carver meant was that one can use a photograph of the face to identify the victim without showing wounds to the body of a child.
 This, however, hardly depends on the photographer; this depends instead on the shooter and where he shot the child.
 If the shooter shot the child in the face or even shot the identifying features of the child’s face off, then the photographer wouldn’t matter one little bit.” pg.
 188

-Professional crank James Fetzer and his band of loopy dipshits put an inordinate amount of stock in Twitter posts, citing them multiple times throughout the despicable “Nobody Died at Sandy Hook.”
-In Chapter Five, “Vivian Lee” uses a handful of confusingly time-stamped tweets—produced by a well-known Twitter bug, which I’ve discussed at length earlier—as one of the “top ten reasons Sandy Hook was an elaborate hoax.”
+Professional crank James Fetzer and his band of loopy dipshits place an inordinate amount of faith in Twitter posts, citing them repeatedly throughout the despicable Nobody Died at Sandy Hook.
+In Chapter Five, “Vivian Lee” leans heavily on a handful of confusingly time-stamped tweets—artifacts of a well-documented Twitter bug I’ve already addressed at length—to support one of her “top ten reasons Sandy Hook was an elaborate hoax.”
 On page 67, under “4.
 There was foreknowledge of the event,” she writes:

 In addition, tweets about the shooting began before it occurred, a tribute was apparently uploaded one month before the event, and web pages honoring the victims, including a Facebook page R.I.P.
 Victoria Soto, were established before they had “officially” died.

-On October 9th, 2012, Dawn Hochsprung tweeted a photo from a “Pathways to Common Core” conference.
-While this particular image doesn’t give us a look inside Sandy Hook Elementary, the event is corroborated by the November 2012 edition of Newtown Public Schools’ Superintendent’s Newsletter.
-The newsletter includes the following quote by survivor Natalie Hammond:
+On October 9, 2012, Hochsprung tweeted a photo from a Pathways to Common Core conference.
+While the image itself isn’t inside the school, the event is independently corroborated by the November 2012 Newtown Public Schools Superintendent’s Newsletter, which includes the following statement from survivor Natalie Hammond:

 “Nobody Died At Sandy Hook” Chapter Eleven By: James Fetzer and Kelley Watt